 After identifying the cause of network issues in your local network, there are various actions you can take to fix them.
 Below are some tips to address some of the most common causes of network issues:

-- Slow network speeds: Slow network speeds can be caused by various factors, including network congestion, outdated hardware, or interference.
+- Slow network speeds: Slow network speeds can be caused by various factors, including network congestion, network overload, outdated hardware, or interference.
 To fix this issue, you can try restarting your modem or router, updating firmware or drivers, optimizing your network settings, or using a network booster.

 - Network congestion: Network congestion occurs when there is too much traffic on the network, resulting in slow speeds and dropped connections.
 To fix this issue, you can try reducing network usage during peak hours, optimizing your network settings, upgrading your network hardware, or using a Quality of Service (QoS) feature to prioritize critical network traffic.